Nanako Dojima: Appearances

 Nanako appears in Persona 4.
 She starts off initially shy to Yu, but eventually regards him as a brother.
 She expresses anxiety over her mother's death and how much her father Ryotaro, a detective investigating the murders central to Persona 4's plot, works to Yu, worrying it means he does not love her.
 Yu helps Nanako come to terms with her father's busy professional life, and Nanako realizes he misses her mother as much as she does.
 Over the course of the game, Nanako finds herself befriending Yu's friends.
 Late in the story, Nanako is kidnapped by Taro Namatame and placed into the TV world.
 During the investigation of Namatame, Nanako passes away for reasons unknown to the doctor; Yu is then forced to choose between exacting revenge on Namatame or sparing him.
 If Namatame is killed, Nanako's death is set and the game will end.
-If the protagonist chooses not to take revenge and save his life, Nanako will be miraculously resuscitated, claiming she heard the player characters' voices.
+If the protagonist chooses not to take revenge and save his life, but fail to convince the rest of the team that something’s missing, or find out who the real culprit is, Nanako will come back to life, but is in a coma.
+If they capture the real killer, then Nanako will be miraculously resuscitated, claiming she heard the player characters' voices.